 - Stay in jail until the trial date which can take weeks or months

 - Pay the bail yourself which may be in the thousands of dollars

 - Hire a bail bonds agent to pay the bail for you

-Most Alaskans tend to choose bail bond agents for a variety of reasons, but most of them are economical in nature.
+Most Alaskans tend to choose bail bond agents for a variety of reasons, and the biggest reason is due to the high cost of bail.

 The Bail Bonds System in Alaska

 A bail bonds agent is there to help you in case you do not have the money to pay the court for your bail.
 For the services of the agent, you are required to pay a pre-set fee which is generally much smaller than the total amount of the bail.
 Paying only the premium allows you to spend what you saved on a lawyer to fight your case or rent, food etc.